 Audits were conducted for two bodies in refrigerated storage and one body in freezer storage.
 Body location and identification details on bodies were crosschecked against the information recorded in the mortuary register and relevant documentation.
+Processes for sending tissue taken from PM examination to other licensed establishments were also reviewed.
 No discrepancies were found.